Klamath County reports 2 new cases of COVID-19

-KLAMATH FALLS, Ore. – Klamath County Public Health (KCPH) officials report two new cases of COVID-19 in the community, bringing the total to 181.
+KLAMATH FALLS, Ore. – Klamath County Public Health (KCPH) officials report two new cases of COVID-19 in the community making the weekly total two.

-As of this morning 6,871 tests have been processed for Klamath County.
+To date there have been 196 cases in Klamath County.
+As of this morning 7,287 tests have been processed for Klamath County.
+Information specific to Klamath County at https://www.klamathcounty.org/1076/Klamath-County-data.

 To protect yourself: